GSW History Series Part 4 – The Start of Grinder’s Switch Winery

 But a couple months later, I found that ‘ruined’ jug of wine and opened it and began to pour it down the sink.
 Then I realized it was clear, smelled amazing, and tasted even better.
 I had made some good wine after all!
 That was my first real lesson in winemaking.”

 From that first gallon to what we do today, it’s been a journey of trial, error, and a lot of heart.
-Stay tuned for Part 3—we’ve got more stories to share.

 Joey Chessor, Winemaker and founder of Grinder's Switch Winery